Free Market Portfolio Theory is the synthesis of three academic principles:

 - Modern Portfolio Theory

 Together these concepts form a powerful, disciplined and diversified approach to investing.
-The result is globally diversified portfolios including over 12,000 equities spread across forty-two countries, designed and engineered to capture market rates of return over specific time horizons.
+The result is globally diversified portfolios including over 14,000 companies spread across 45 countries, designed and engineered to capture the returns of 21 distinct asset categories.

 Eugene Fama on Modern Finance.

 Efficient Market Hypothesis

 A fundamental component of Free Market Investing is the Efficient Market Hypothesis, first explained by Eugene F. Fama in his 1965 doctoral thesis:

 “An efficient market is defined as a market where there are large numbers of rational, profit-maximizers actively competing, with each trying to predict future market values of individual securities, and where important current information is almost freely available to all participants.
 In an efficient market, competition among the many intelligent participants leads to a situation where, at any point in time, actual prices of individual securities already reflect the effects of information based both on events that have already occurred and on events which, as of now, the market expects to take place in the future.
 In other words, in an efficient market at any point in time the actual price of a security will be a good estimate of its intrinsic value.”
 Eugene F. Fama, “Random Walks in Stock Market Prices,” Financial Analysts Journal, September/October 1965.